 Pre-certification of inpatient — and some outpatient — services helps you know in advance how care will be covered by the Health Plan.
 Your best defense against surprise health care costs is choosing Cigna network providers – as they have agreed to accept Cigna’s reimbursements as payment in full and will automatically request pre-certification for all services that require it.
-However, if you choose to seek care from non-network providers, we are pleased a new Cigna program that will provide you with information you need to make smart health care decisions.
+However, if you choose to seek care from non-network providers, we are pleased to inform you of a new Cigna program that will provide you with information that will allow you to make smart health care decisions.

 How Cigna’s care management program works